-The Nevada Department of Agriculture (NDA) is pleased to announce a competitive solicitation process to award funds for specialty crop projects in Nevada by way of the traditional SCBGP and/or through the H.R.
-133 funds.
-The sole purpose of this program is to enhance the competitiveness of specialty crops through research, education or promotion.
-All traditional SCBGP project applications must benefit multiple beneficiaries and cannot be used to solely benefit an individual or business.
-Applicants may apply for the traditional SCBGP and/or H.R.
-133 SCBGP funds.
-A separate letter of intent and application is required for each project that an applicant submits.
-Priorities for use of USDA SCBGP and H.R.
+The Nevada Department of Agriculture (NDA) is pleased to announce a competitive solicitation process to award funds for specialty crop projects in Nevada by way the H.R.
+133 funds awarded by congress.
+The sole purpose of this program is to enhance the competitiveness of specialty crops through research, education or promotion and aid in the recovery from the COVID-19 pandemic.
+Applications for H.R.
 133 funds will include, but are not limited to, the activities listed in the table below.